 Despite the complicated and increasingly mutually uncomfortable relationship, Colin does gain confidence, in part by using Hamilton’s strategy of stepping into a role.
 He’s able to overcome his stage fright enough to audition for live roles instead of only accepting voice roles.
 And that’s where things get really messy for these guys.
 I loved how Vance and Winters were willing to make and keep these characters uncomfortable without papering over their past together, but letting the genuine connection between the two men shine through.

 A note on the Kindle ebook formatting: It’s confusing.
 The first thing is a long excerpt from the middle of the book, I guess as a teaser?
-And for quite some time, the authors have been including a whole second book at the end, so there are two complete Tables of Contents at the beginning.
-I think it’s been throwing some readers off, so make sure you find the real beginning of the first book before you dig in.
+And Conning Colin ends at about 50%, followed by a whole second book, so there are two complete Tables of Contents at the beginning.
+Make sure you find the real beginning of the first book before you dig in.

 (For anyone who’s read the book, I am SO MAD that the short film Nick makes with Noah isn’t real.
 I want to see it!)

 Content warning: Noah discusses, at a high level, growing up with abuse, including sexual abuse.